 Plum butter vs. plum jam: What is the difference?

 The main difference between plum butter and plum jam is that plum butter is made without any preservatives or gelling agents.
-Whereas plum jam generally has a higher sugar-to-fruit ratio (ususally 1:1), plum butter uses a lot less sugar.
-Pflaumenmus is still sweet because plums have a lot of natural sugars.
+Whereas plum jam generally has a higher sugar-to-fruit ratio (usually 1:1), plum butter uses a lot less sugar.
+Pflaumenmus is still sweet because plums contain a high amount of natural sugars.
 The cooking process caramelises and concentrates the sweetness.

 How to make plum butter?

 However, I did notice that I got different results according to which batch of plums I used.
-The first batch were homepicked plums from a neighbour's garden which were more moist than another batch that I picked up from the supermarket.
+The first batch was home-picked plums from a neighbour's garden, which were more moist than another batch that I picked up from the supermarket.

 So cooking times depend on how ripe your plums are and what type you are using.
 If you find that the plums get dry too quickly, just add a little water while cooking.